2.4 GHz vs 5 GHz Wi-Fi: What Is the Difference?

 If you find yourself dealing with this issue, the 5 GHz band may be a better option as long as the devices are close by the router.
 As stated earlier, the 5 GHz band offers more channels, which means there are lower chances of running into interference.

 It’s also important for users to take into account what type of devices they will be using on their band, and what they will be using them for.
 Keep in mind that the 2.4 GHz band uses longer waves that allow it to transmit through walls and floors.
 This means that normal activities like surfing the web and checking the latest YouTube videos are perfect for the 2.4 GHz band.

-However, if you are a serious gamer or you plan to stream the latest movies in HD, it may be better to choose a 5 GHz band, as it has higher bandwidth that is better suited for activities like these.
+However, if you’re a serious online gamer or you plan to stream the latest movies in HD, it may be better to choose a 5 GHz band, as it has higher bandwidth that’s better suited for these activities.